As US brings home large numbers of jailed Americans, some families are still waiting for their turn

 Whelan’s brother, David, released a statement upon Griner’s release trumpeting her freedom while noting the “public disappointment” of his brother’s continued imprisonment.

-In an interview, Whelan said he feels elated when detainees return, though he acknowledged his feelings are more nuanced when it has come to deals with Russia that don’t involve his brother.
-He laments that his brother is not home, but also doesn’t believe that the U.S. government has diverted resources to other detainees that should have gone to his brother.
+In an interview, David Whelan said he feels elated when detainees return, though he acknowledged his feelings are more nuanced when it has come to deals with Russia that don’t involve his brother.
+He laments that his brother is not home, but also doesn’t believe that the U.S. government has diverted resources to other detainees.

-Despite the administration’s recent spate of success with other detainees, he said he was pragmatic about the absence of an obvious solution.

 At the end of the day, Whelan said: “I think the enemy is the Kremlin.
-And the people who can make the decision (to release him) are in the Kremlin.”
+And the people who can make the decision are in the Kremlin.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.